-Description: Battery is located under the engine at the rear and can be accessed by removing the back lower cowling cover.
-It is mounted on a steel bracket and is sealed.
-Only sealed maintenance free batteries should be used in this aircraft or Earth X brand 24D or 36D models.
+Battery is located behind the rear seat in a special battery tray secured with a strap and two bolts.
+Only Earth X brand ETX680 model should be used.
 The battery should be kept charged.
 If storing the aircraft, the terminals of the battery should be disconnected and secured.
 Changing the battery is a simple matter of disconnecting the terminals, loosening the bracket bolts and sliding the battery out.
 Reverse these steps to install a new battery.
 The battery terminals should be kept clean and terminal protecting spray can be used which is available from most auto parts stores.